We all live busy lives!

-We are so used to unplugging or rebooting our electronics if it doesn’t work, so why not do it to ourselves!
+We are so used to unplugging or rebooting our electronics if it doesn’t work, so why not do it to ourselves?
 FOMO (Fear Of Missing Out) is a real thing.
 We are almost addicted to always checking our phones, social media, emails, online forums, the news, etc.

 In 2016 I implemented Computer-Free Weekends in my life.
-It’s not always possible if I’m behind with deadlines, but most weekends are my computer closed.
-That includes my iPad, by the way, in the sense of being online, working and social media.
+It’s not always possible if I’m behind with deadlines, but most weekends my computer is closed.
+That includes my iPad, by the way, in the sense of being online, working and on social media.
 I do, however, like to read books on the Kindle app.

 It’s too easy to continue working all weekend to get even more done!
 But that is not healthy.
 We need to take a break and some days off regularly if we don’t want to burn out.
 That counts for all people.
 We need to pull the plug from work regularly, or we will burn out.

 Our iPhones (smartphones) are tiny computers in our pockets or handbag.
 Those little devices can do almost everything by now, and they keep getting more and more “intelligent.”
 If we want to, we can control our entire home, car, kitchen, etc., from our phones.
 We can even check our home’s security cams from our phones while we are away.

 We literally have the entire world in our pocket or handbag!
 That little device keeps buzzing all day long with new notifications from various apps, calendars, emails, text messages, and phone calls.
 I think the hardest device to unplug is our phones.
 Our entire world is on our phones.